In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

-The toxins present in stool may irritate the lining of the intestines, leading to inflammation in intestinal tissues and increased gut permeability.
+The toxins present in the stool may irritate the lining of the intestines, leading to inflammation in intestinal tissues and increased gut permeability.

 If left untreated, this may also contribute to irritable bowel syndrome or disease.

-Similarly, if you suffer from chronic or recurrent diarrhea, it may be a sign of leaky gut.
+Similarly, if you suffer from chronic or recurrent diarrhea, it may be a sign of a leaky gut.